Lifestyle | Food Features

 • Navel oranges: Monash initially reported no FODMAPs; subsequent lab tests suggest 1 medium 130 g orange is low FODMAP.

-• (FYI: Monash initially stated that freshly squeezed orange juice contains no FODMAPs as well; subsequently they re-tested and stated that a low FODMAP serving size is 70 g or ½ cup).
+• Orange Juice: Monash initially stated that freshly squeezed orange juice contains no FODMAPs as well; subsequently they re-tested and stated that a low FODMAP serving size is 70 g or ½ cup, however, in private correspondence we do not believe this was actually fresh squeezed.
+Please read this article).

 • Papaya